Avoid Pest Control Scams in Grandview, TX

 Insurance

-Request a certificate of insurance for general liability and workers' compensation.
-Contact the insurer to confirm it's current.
+Request a certificate of insurance directly from the company.
+A legitimate pest control business will carry both general liability and workers' compensation insurance.
+Call the insurance provider listed on the certificate to confirm it's active and current.

 Licensing

-Texas requires pest control licenses from the Texas Department of Agriculture (TDA).
-Ask for the license number and verify it on the TDA License Search.
+In Texas, pest control companies must be licensed by the Texas Department of Agriculture (TDA).
+Ask for their license number and verify it through the TDA's online lookup tool.
+Certified applicators should also carry their own individual credentials.

 References